-Grad Student Committee: Cindy Massicotte, Chair
+Grad Student Committee: Veronica Smith, Chair

 The NAGC Research and Evaluation Network hosts an annual Dissertation Award competition.
-The winner of the award receives a plaque, a special session to present their dissertation research at the NAGC, and early-bird conference registration for the 2015 NAGC Convention (Phoenix, AZ).
+The winner of the award receives a certificate, a special session to present their dissertation research at the NAGC, and early-bird conference registration for the upcoming NAGC Convention.
 The Dissertation Award is designed to recognize high-quality dissertations relevant in gifted education, creativity, and talent development, support the development of emerging scholars through critical review of and substantive feedback about completed dissertation research, and to provide a forum for the presentation and dissemination of dissertation research conducted by leaders among emerging scholars.
 All research papers submitted for this award should pertain to a topic regarding the field of gifted education (including creativity and talent development).
 Qualitative and quantitative research studies are most appropriate.
 Literature reviews, theoretical pieces, and methodological papers will be considered for review, but will be judged according to the same rubric as qualitative and quantitative studies.

-Eligibility requirements for the 2015 Dissertation Award:
+Eligibility requirements for the 2017 Dissertation Award:

 - Must be a current member of NAGC R&E Network

-- Dissertation defended during 2013 or 2014 calendar years
+- Dissertation defended during 2015 or 2016 calendar years

 Awarding Institution: University of Connecticut